Automatic PDF Processor - Changelog

 Fixed: text recognition could fail to start at all on some systems

 In rare cases, a required OCR language file was not placed in the expected location during initial setup, causing text recognition to fail consistently with an initialization message.
-The program now checks for this file at every start and, if needed, automatically restores it from the data already present – with no action required.
-You can also trigger the restore at any time via the menu “Other → Repair OCR data”.
+This problem has been fixed; you can also trigger the restore manually at any time via the menu “Other → Repair OCR data”.

 June 29, 2026